Want to make a living selling on Amazon? These six Amazon business models work for thousands of sellers. Just pick the strategy you like most!

 C. Sell Flexibly

 You’ll sometimes end up with goods you can’t sell on Amazon.
 Branching out into eBay and other channels can keep your less profitable stock moving, but be sure to prepare for the challenges of selling on eBay and Amazon at the same time.

-We may not have covered every Amazon business model in existence, but these five are some of the best.
+We may not have covered every Amazon business model in existence, but these six are some of the best.
 Be bold and give one or more a try!
 See “How to Sell on Amazon for Beginners: A 4-Step Plan” for the next steps in setting up your operation.